DFKI-NLP/for-classifier/README.md

 ## Description

-This repository holds the code for my master's thesis project, which investigates classifying scholarly articles into research fields by exploring knowledge injection approaches.
-The full thesis can be accessed [here](https://drive.google.com/file/d/1ga4mBRSt6WbY8TXBM1BgQGClyzWyq1dW/view?usp=sharing) for more detailed information.

 There are different models in the ```models``` directory that utilise different features from scholarly articles:
 - Titles + abstracts
 - Authors